 A champagne paloma is a tequila-based cocktail with fresh grapefruit and lime juices, as well as a glug-glug of champagne.
 This cocktail is on the tart side with a slight fizziness from the champagne.

-A paloma is a tequila (or mescal…though we never ever have mescal on hand) drink that features the flavors of grapefruit and lime.
+A paloma is a tequila (or mezcal, though it’s less likely we have mezcal on hand) cocktail recipe that features the flavors of grapefruit and lime.
 I can get down with that.
-Some versions call for fizzy water, but since it’s the holidays and all – how about champagne instead?
-Champagne brings the bubbles and a tiny bit of sweetness that pairs with the citrus juices perfectly!
-You can definitely add additional sugar or agave nectar if you’re accustomed to sweeter mixed drinks, but I lean more so on the tart side of things so this as written worked for me.
+Some versions call for fizzy waters or sweetened, grapefruit-flavored fizzy sodas, but since it’s the holidays and all, how about champagne instead??

-Anything champagne + citrus makes me think of mimosas, so champagne mixed with grapefruit and lime juices (and tequila) is a fun P.M. take on a traditional brunch drink.
-Plus if you have extra champagne left over after a champagne paloma or two on 12/31, New Years Morning mimosas are just about a no-brainer.
-Cin cin, friends!
+Anything champagne and citrus makes me think of mimosas, so this champagne paloma with its grapefruit and lime juices (and tequila) is a fun night cocktail take on a traditional brunch drink.
+Plus considering this recipe uses just two ounces per cocktail, this tequila champagne cocktail is just the thing to make when you’re left with leftover champagne.

 - Stir together grapefruit juice, lime juice, and tequila in a glass.
 Add ice.
 Pour in champagne and gently stir again.